-Who are entitled to a 13th month pay, and what makes it different from a Christmas bonus?
+What is the thirteenth month pay?
+Who are entitled to get it, and what makes it different from a Christmas bonus?

 The basic salary is made up of the amount paid by the employer to its employee for the services done without the deductions of contributions, personal income tax, and other company-imposed deductions (i.e. tardiness or unpaid leaves).

-Starting 2015, this employee benefit is taxable if the total pay is more than P82,000, as stated by the Republic Act (R.A.)
-No. 10653.
-Otherwise, you will be able to receive your 13 month pay in full, without any taxes or deductions.
+As of January 2018, this employee benefit has been updated and is taxable if the total pay is more than P90,000, under the TRAIN Law.
+Otherwise, you will be able to receive your 13th month pay in full, without any taxes or deductions.

 A bonus is granted by the employer to show appreciation or gratitude to its employees.
 It may be determined based on an employee’s length of stay, exceptional performance, or a company’s high productivity.

-The bonuses that are mandated by law are the Productivity Incentive Bonus under R.A.
+Some of the bonuses mandated by law are the Productivity Incentive Bonus under R.A.
 6971, and the Social Amelioration Program Cash bonus for the Sugar Industry workers under R.A.
 6982.
 Other than that, a lot of companies have long since practiced providing Christmas Bonuses on top of the obligatory 13th month pay.